hublol/Rika_E14558/README.md

 and that the temperature always ended up stabilizing on specific values, separated by intervals of 0.5°C.

 The whole behavior was very suspicious.
-Something that was immediately confirmed when I remove the batteries after triggering a temperature change: on the stove, the temperature displayed continued to increase by steps of 0.1°C... until the stove eventually reported the loss of communication!
+Something that was immediately confirmed when I removed the batteries after triggering a temperature change: on the stove, the temperature displayed continued to increase by steps of 0.1°C... until the stove eventually reported the loss of communication!

 In other words: the stove is somehow cheating to simulate 0.1°C steps, when the sensor is in fact most likely sending something completely different...